Theo-Farnole/notion-vault/README.md

 - Add "open in explorer" button in "backup details" page
 - Add lastest backup recap in "backup details" page
 - Save in markdown or html (instead of .json)
+- ADD progression feedback when manual backup btn is pressed (for the moment it is faked)